Characterizing Regular Lagrangians by Lefschetz Fibration: Abstract

 \section{Abstract}

 In \cite{Eliashberg} Eliashberg, Ganatra and Lazarev have introduced the notion of \textit{Regular Lagrangians} in \textit{Weinstein cobordisms} and also predicted that \textit{Regular Lagrangians} can be characterized by the existence of \textit{Weinstein Lefschetz Fibrations}.
-In this paper we present a proof of this fact.
+In this paper we present a proof of this fact with an hypothesis.